Don't Do This on Your Resume

 - Incorrect Capitalization

-Everyone knows that names, streets, cities, etc. are supposed to be capitalized, the problem comes in when people only capitalize the first word when there are multiple words in the name, etc. This occurs more often than one would expect.
+Everyone knows that names, streets, cities, and more, are supposed to be capitalized, the problem comes in when people only capitalize the first word when there are multiple words in the name.
+This occurs more often than one would expect.
 Be sure to verify that when a name contains multiple words you capitalize them all.
-Generally the first word is capitalized, then the other words excluding “stop words and articles” like: a , an , the, of, etc. are capitized when when they are not the first word.
+Generally the first word is capitalized, then the other words excluding “stop words and articles” like: a , an , the, of, and more, are capitalized when when they are not the first word.
 For states use two capital letters (ST).

 The other side of the coin is using too many caps.
 We see dates written like this too.
 Unless the word is supposed to be all caps don't write it that way.
 There are always exceptions to these guidelines so if you are not sure how it is supposed to appear look it up to ensure accuracy.